NawazHaider/steward/README.md

 | **ESCALATE** | Uncertainty detected | Present decision to human |
 | **BLOCKED** | Boundary violated | Stop immediately, notify accountable human |

+**The honesty rule:** If overall confidence falls below 0.4 and no lens is BLOCKED, the result is forced to ESCALATE.
+Uncertainty is a governance signal, not an error to hide.

 ---

 ## Quick Start